I greet you now with silver in your hair,

 Formed fists of gallant triumph or of rage

-Or pressed in prayer to calm that inner strife;
+Or clasped in prayer to calm that inner strife;

 Your movements deft, now slowed as in a dream